danielfelipegil/Cloud-ResPitch/demo2.md

 7. Enter this IP address into your browser to visit your new web host.
 Shout out if you get stuck!

-8. Once you're done tinkering, either shut down or terminate your instance (the latter is permanent).
+8. Once you're down tinkering, either shut down or terminate your instance (the latter is permanent).

 # Bonus Task

-The image has weather data baked in from way back in 2004.
-See if you can login to your instance via SSH (and the keypair you created), and download some new weather data.
+We only have a few Python packages installed.
+See if you can login to your instance via SSH (and the keypair you created), and install a new package, say the PyEphem package which can be used to track planets and satellites.

 Here are some resources to get you started.

 * Nectar: [Accessing Instances](https://support.ehelp.edu.au/support/solutions/articles/6000055446-accessing-instances)

-* 'Getting Weather Data' section at https://github.com/cambecc/earth (the repository is located in the /home/user/ubuntu/earth directory on your instance)
+* Once you're connected, use the command ```pip install pyephem``` to install the new package